crossbario/crossbar/docs/installation/Setup-on-Amazon-EC2.rst

 LTS <https://blog.ubuntu.com/2014/04/17/whats-new-in-ubuntu-server-14-04-lts/>`__.

-If you want to install Crossbar.io from scratch, or run it on a different OS, see the :doc:`Installation of Crossbar.io  <installation>`.
+If you want to install Crossbar.io from scratch, or run it on a different OS, see the :doc:`Installation of Crossbar.io  <Installation>`.

 Create an Instance
 ------------------